The Murderbot Diaries: "Rapport: Friendship, Solidarity, Communion, Empathy"

-A Murderbot short story was published by Reactor in 2025.
-It features Perihelion (ART) and "can be read as a standalone story for anyone who has finished Artificial Condition, the second book in The Murderbot Diaries".
-It takes place sometime between Artificial Condition and Network Effect.
+A Murderbot short story was published by Reactor (formerly Tor.com) in 2025.
+It features Perihelion (ART) and is set sometime between the second and fifth Murderbot books Artificial Condition and Network Effect.

 Related works

 "Obsolescence"

 "Obsolescence" takes place during the early colonization of Earth's solar system aboard an education space station in orbit near Jupiter.
 Published in "Take us to a Better Place: Stories" a collection of short stories on health published by The Robert Wood Johnson Foundation in 2019.

 In the story, an augmented human named Greggy is found dead on an education space station near Jupiter.
 Station manager Jixy investigates and finds Greggy has been brutally murdered and several augments from his body have been stolen by the killer.
 This story provides clues about the origins of SecUnits and the Corporate Rim society.

-While not officially considered part of The Murderbot Diaries series, "Obsolescence" is alluded to by SecUnit in Exit Strategy as a documentary that it watched, but dismissed as too unrealistic to be considered actual history.
+While not officially considered part of The Murderbot Diaries series, "Obsolescence" is alluded to by SecUnit in Exit Strategy as a documentary it watched, but dismissed as too unrealistic to be considered actual history.

 Reception

-Publishers Weekly wrote that Wells "gives depth to a rousing but basically familiar action plot by turning it into the vehicle by which SecUnit engages with its own rigorously denied humanity".
+Publishers Weekly wrote Wells "gives depth to a rousing but basically familiar action plot by turning it into the vehicle by which SecUnit engages with its own rigorously denied humanity".
 The Verge likewise felt All Systems Red to be a "pretty basic story", but nonetheless "fun", and lauded Wells's worldbuilding.
 James Nicoll observed that the plot relies on "opportunistic corporate malevolence", and noted that only Murderbot's personality prevented the setting from being "unrelentingly grim".

 All Systems Red won the 2018 Nebula Award for Best Novella, the 2018 Hugo Award for Best Novella, and the American Library Association's Alex Award, and was nominated for the 2017 Philip K. Dick Award.
 The three following novellas had enough votes for the 2019 Hugo Award final ballot but Wells declined all nominations except for Artificial Condition, which won.
 Network Effect won the 2021 Nebula Award for Best Novel, the 2021 Hugo Award for Best Novel, and the 2021 Locus Award for Best Science Fiction Novel.
 The Murderbot Diaries won the 2021 Hugo Award for Best Series.
 Wells turned down nominations of "Fugitive Telemetry" for both the Hugo and Nebula Awards in 2022.